theonejonahgold/wat-zegt-deze-brief/README.md

 - Complete flow of user to be able to test it.
 - Get a test result.

+## Design feedback

+- Onboarding process is very abrupt for "users".
+It isn't clear that the app is about to be explained to the user.
+- Change text of buttons on page where people are asked to tell their preferred languages.
+- Language or multiple languages?
+Revise text for languages select flow.
+  - Title.
+  - Search.
+  - Ask to put language page.
+- Titles on pages can be more descriptive.
+- Placeholder on language search input.
+- Buttons don't show where you're going in the app.
+- Back button on register page, which brings you back to the place you came from.

 # Week[1]

 ## Coaching session